bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-And I can use an external name.
-I can declare that, here, it&apos;s equivalent.
+<p>And I can use an external name.
+I can declare that,
+here, it&apos;s equivalent.
 You see that it works the same here, but I've just separated the two things.
 If I put directly this thing inside here, like it was before, it still works.
 Okay, so what is this syntax?
 In